 What types of memberships are available? [back to top]

-- Corporate Mentoring Sponsor ($2,500) — the Chief Legal Officer and up to 7 managing attorneys in their respective legal departments.
+- Corporate Mentoring Sponsor ($2,500) — the Chief Legal Officer and up to 8 managing counsel in their respective legal departments.
 The member company will be prominently designated as a Corporate Mentoring Sponsor in selected publications.